callstack/reassure/docusaurus/docs/installation.md

 Just like the previous, this option also controls the level of logs.
 It will suppress all logs besides explicit errors.

-#### `--no-ascii-art` (optional)

-Just like the previous, this option also controls the level of logs.
-It will suppress ascii art based Hello and Bye messages.

 #### `--javascript` (optional)

 By default Reassure scripts will generate TypeScript files.
 You can use this option, if you'd like to generate JavaScript files instead.

 ### Scaffolding

+#### `reassure-tests.sh`

+Basic script allowing you to run Reassure on CI.
+More on the importance and structure of this file in the next section.

-#### `dangerfile.ts and dangerfile.reassure.ts`
+#### `dangerfile.ts`

 If your project already contains a `dangerfile`, the CLI will not override it in any way.
 Instead, it will generate a `dangerfile.reassure.ts` file which will allow you to compare and update your own at your own convenience.

 #### `.gitignore`

-If .gitignore file is present and no mentions of `reassure` appear within it, the script will append the `.reassure/` directory to its end.
+If `.gitignore` file is present and no mentions of `reassure` appear within it, the script will append the `.reassure/` directory to its end.

-#### `reassure-tests.sh`

-Basic script allowing you to run Reassure on CI.
-More on the importance and structure of this file in the following section.

 ### Performance test script